ChairunnisaAmanda/ChairunnisaAmanda.github.io/index.md

 <section class="resume-section" id="interests">
   <div class="resume-section-content">
     <h2 class="mb-5">Interests</h2>
-    <p>Aside from being an aspiring bioinformatician, I enjoy researching...</p>
-    <p>Apart from being an aspiring bioinformatician, I enjoy researching about various fields that amused me from history, genealogy to archeology.</p>
+    <p class="mb-0">Apart from being an aspiring bioinformatician, I enjoy researching about various fields that amused me from history, genealogy to archeology.</p>
     <p class="mb-0">I love to spend my free time playing and listening to music and reading wikipedia (for fun, not for references).</p>
+    <p class="mb-0">Check out my blog for more!</p>

   </div>
 </section>